 Animal vaccination a priority post-pandemic, says NOAH, because #VaccinesWork

-Every 20 April is World Animal Vaccination Day so NOAH chose that day to launch the 2021 #VaccinesWork campaign.
+Today is World Animal Vaccination Day so NOAH has chosen today to launch this year’s #VaccinesWork campaign.
 A recent survey shows people know vaccination is good for animal health and that having healthy animals benefits us and our environment.
 Our campaign will highlight the importance of innovation to produce new vaccines.
 Equally, it will explain how we need to work together to improve the uptake of the vaccines already available to protect UK animals.

 The survey found very good awareness of what vaccines do and their benefits.
 People agreed that they should be used regularly in our pets and farm animals, with 79% agreeing farm animals should be vaccinated regularly.
 For pets this was even higher at 81%.